newtonproject/HEP-specification/NewID-specification.md

 4. The service endpoint protocol SHOULD be published in an open standard specification.
 5. The value of the serviceEndpoint property MUST be a JSON-LD object or a valid URI conforming to [RFC3986] and normalized according to the rules in section 6 of [RFC3986] and to any normalization rules in its applicable URI scheme specification.

----

-##### Profile
+### Profile

-In newID there is an additional property which contains the basic information of the entity compared with DID, such as name, id, phoneNumber, etc.
+NewID has an additional property which contains the basic information of the entity compared with DID, such as name, ID, phone number, etc.

----

-##### Referee
+### Referee
 This property is designed for the User Excitation Plan.
 It contains the information of the NewIDs who invited the entity.

----

 The DID document for a NewID address NEWID1amZoHrrVxHpD5mrtX1rJttJxtAqujeWmjwLJyRfT32BujPuJbja look like this (authentication and service are included in later version):